Sleeping Bear Dunes National Lakeshore, MichiganNational Parks & Nature

 Sleeping Bear Dunes National Lakeshore parking

 The best time to visit Sleeping Bear Dunes National Lakeshore depends on your preferences.
-Summer (June-August) offers warm weather for water activities but also the largest crowds.
-Fall (September-October) provides stunning foliage and fewer people, making it ideal for hiking.
-Spring (April-May) is quieter with blooming wildflowers, while winter (November-March) offers a serene, snow-covered landscape for cross-country skiing and snowshoeing, though many facilities are closed.
-We recommend late spring or early fall for a balanced experience.
+Summer (June-August) offers the warmest weather for water activities but also the largest crowds.
+Fall (September-October) provides beautiful foliage and fewer visitors, ideal for hiking.
+Spring (April-May) is quieter with blooming wildflowers, while winter (November-March) is perfect for snow sports and solitude.

 Sleeping Bear Dunes National Lakeshore hours and fees